 Engaging with Young Health Consumers

-The Framework, launched on Friday 14 May by John Wakefield, Director-General, Queensland Health, has been developed with young people, and is a starting point for improving and increasing engagement of young health consumers in the Queensland health system and beyond, with the aim of better health services for young people and a health ecosystem that values the voice and involvement of young people.
+Health Consumers Queensland is proud to have developed the Amplifying the Youth Voice: Health Consumers Queensland Youth Engagement Framework in partnership with young health consumers.
+The Framework is a starting point for improving and increasing engagement of young health consumers in the Queensland health system and beyond, with the aim of better health services for young people and a health ecosystem that values the voice and involvement of young people.

-The Health Consumers Queensland Youth Engagement project aims to provide a strategic approach to amplify the voices of young health consumers in the development and delivery of health services across Queensland.
-The project brings together 24 young people, the Youth Reference Group, from across Queensland, to guide and work together on three main deliverables:
+The Health Consumers Queensland Youth Engagement project aimed to provide a strategic approach to amplify the voices of young health consumers in the development and delivery of health services across Queensland.
+The project brought together 24 young people, the Youth Reference Group, from across Queensland, to guide and work together on three main deliverables:

-• The development of a young health consumers network for Queensland, and
+• The development of a young health consumers network for Queensland.

 • A strategy aimed at increasing engagement with young people in the development and delivery of health services.